 Run at Newbury racecourse over 3m 2 1/2f the Ladbrokes Trophy Chase is handicap race this gives National Hunt fans the chance to see some of the best longer distance chasers pit their wits against horses of varied abilities.

-We look back at recent winners and gives you the main stats to look out for ahead of the 2019 renewal – this year run on Saturday 28th November.
+Here at TQ, we look back at recent winners and gives you the main stats to look out for ahead of the 2021 renewal – this year run on Saturday 27th November.

-Like - Did you know that 16 of the last 18 Ladbrokes Trophy Chase winners were aged 8 or younger?
+Did you know - 17 of the last 19 Ladbrokes Trophy Chase winners were aged 8 or younger?

 Recent Ladbrokes Trophy Chase Winners

 2020 - CLOTH CAP (9/1)

 2017 – TOTAL RECALL (9/2 fav)

 2015 – SMAD PLACE (7/1)